Resolve QuickBooks Error 6143 Using These Simple Methods

 • On your QuickBooks Desktop, create a new folder and name it as QBTest.

-• Open the folder on the same location as your company file.
 Tip: Check the location of your company file on the Product Information screen.
 Press the F2 or Ctrl +1 keys on your keyboard and go to the No Open Company window.

 • Find the company file with .The TLG extension is at the end of your company folder.
-Show File Extensions If you cannot find the .TLG files, follow the below steps to see the hidden files and folders: – Press the Windows + E keys together to launch File Explorer. – Go to Organize and then select Folder and search options. – Hit on Hide extensions for known file types. – Hit on Apply and then OK.
+Show File Extensions If you cannot find the .TLG files, follow the below steps to see the hidden files and folders:

 • Copy the corresponding .TLG will be added to your company file and pasted into the QBTest folder on your desktop.